hostmepanda/js13k-game-2025-meoq-n-shadow/README.md

 - [X] add music and sounds
 - [] add effects
 - [] cleanup all logs
+- [] fix poops for white cat
+- [] boss for 2nd and 3rd level
+- [] pink cat at 3rd level
 - [] compress to fit to 13k
+- [] add visual effect of taking damage for cat and enemies

 ## Maps
 There are two commands to compress and decompress maps, see package.json